What is Pupil Premium?

 At Oakridge Primary School, we have used our Pupil Premium to help continue funding to:

 - Reduce class sizes by ensuring all classes have a highly qualified Teaching Assistant supporting the learning

 - Securing more TA hours to run intervention programmes and support in class

 - Training on intervention programmes for TA's (and associated costs)

 As a school, we have a responsibility to quantify, justify and measure the impact of the way we spend our Pupil Premium to ensure that this additional funding is being used to support the pupils for whom it is intended.
 Published performance tables will now ‘capture the achievement of those deprived pupils covered by the Pupil Premium’ (DfE April 2012).

 Detailed outcomes of the impact of pupil premium are held by the school.
 In the interests of data protection, that information is not published openly in order to protect the identity of individual pupils.
-However the results across the school for children receiving or not FSM have continued to be outstanding despite the low allocation of funding.
+However, the results across the school for children receiving or not receiving FSM have continued to be outstanding despite the low allocation of funding.
 The strategy of targeting interventions at those children who require it is helping all children, irrespective of whether they receive FSM.